Small Home, Smart Solar: Your Options Explained

 - Assess your balcony: Which way does it face?
 Is it shaded?
 Is there railing to mount panels?

-- Research balcony solar: Look at plug-in panel options available in the UK
+- Research balcony solar: Look at plug-and-play panel options available in the UK

 - Talk to neighbours: Is there interest in a communal scheme?